BlockableInc/wealth-e-contracts/Specifications.md

 - [x] test coverage complete

-## Presale Cap

-Additionally there is a presale cap.
-Once reached the sale converts to the full public sale with a separate set of bonus conditions.

-- [x] test coverage complete

 ## Distribution

 Addresses and vesting required for reserve, team, and network growth unless handled outside of the smart contract.